valtimo-platform/valtimo-documentation/release-notes/major11/11.1.4/valtimo-frontend-libraries.md

 * `valtimo-form-io` now renders after the current JWT token is saved in locale storage, so that `token` can be used in calculated value fields.

+* HTML values were escaped before showing them in a form.io input field.

 ## Breaking changes